benlau/joplin-garden-worker/README.md

 hugo server -w
 ```

-Open the http://localhost:1313 in your browser.
-It should show a digital garden with notes exported from your Joplin.
+Open the http://localhost:1313/blog in your browser.
+It should show a web site with notes exported from your Joplin inside the blog section.

 ## Advanced Usage